Frequently Asked Questions

 The process begins with a natural gas-fired turbine that produces the bulk of electric energy for the campus.
 Rather than being lost, the heat that this turbine gives off is then captured in a heat recovery system to produce steam.
-This steam is then fed back into the system both as additional electric power and to provide chillers that provide cooling to campus.
+This steam is then fed back into the system both as additional electric power and to power chillers that provide cooling to campus.

 In order to upgrade the existing system while meeting its sustainability goals, the university conducted extensive research and evaluated a range of options for generating heat and power on campus moving forward.
 The resulting NextGen Energy Program proposes replacing our current system in a way that is consistent with our core values and best serves our community, now and in the future.

-- support UMD’s carbon reduction and sustainability efforts,
+- Support UMD’s carbon reduction and sustainability efforts

-- provide flexibility to incorporate energy efficiency programs and renewable technology,
+- Provide flexibility to incorporate energy efficiency programs and renewable technology

-- ensure responsible stewardship of our financial resources,
+- Ensure responsible stewardship of our financial resources

-- meet future campus expansion needs,
+- Meet future campus expansion needs

-- improve our energy system’s reliability and resiliency, and
+- Improve our energy system’s dependability

-- limit disruption on campus
+- Limit disruption on campus

-One of the key purposes of the NextGen Energy Program is to provide reliable, resilient heating, cooling and electric services – something our aging system does not have the ability to do today.
-To do this, NextGen will not only replace our energy system but will also implement a rigorous maintenance program to prevent outages and incentivize the operator to minimize their occurrence.
+One of the key purposes of the NextGen Energy Program is to provide dependable and efficient heating, cooling and electric services – something our aging system does not have the ability to do today.
+To do this, NextGen will not only replace our energy system but will also implement a rigorous maintenance program to prevent equipment failures and incentivize the operator to minimize their occurrence.

-The NextGen Energy Program will be carbon neutral from its beginning.
-Initially, UMD will offset the energy system’s greenhouse gas (GHG) emissions by purchasing offsets.
+The NextGen Energy Program will be carbon neutral from the outset.
+Initially, UMD will offset the energy system’s greenhouse gas (GHG) emissions by purchasing carbon offsets.
 However, the university's reliance on offsets will decrease as more efficient equipment and piping are installed and GHG emissions decline.
 The university also anticipates NextGen will reduce UMD’s water consumption by tens of millions of gallons each year by recycling condensed steam rather than discharging it into the storm and sanitary sewer systems.
 Since the condensate will already be heated, less energy will be required to convert it back into steam, which will further reduce GHG emissions.